This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Begin by pulsing all-purpose flour together with Kosher salt to combine.
 Add both COLD butter and COLD cream cheese that you have cubed, and pulse until a crumbly dough forms that holds together when squeezed.

 Divide dough using a knife or bench scraper, slicing the rectangle in half crosswise.
-Wrap each half tightly in plastic film and refrigerate for 1 1/2 to 2 hours.
+Wrap each half tightly in plastic film and refrigerate for 1½ to 2 hours.

 Assemble the Rugelach

-Next, sprinkle with 1/4-cup of the walnuts you have chopped and lightly toasted, followed by half the remaining spiced sugar.
-Beginning at the wide end, roll the outer edge toward the other edge and into what will look like a log.
+Once you have your 9×12-inch rectangle, spread ¼ cup of the jam over the entire surface; the layer will be thin.
+Sprinkle with ¼ cup of toasted, chopped walnuts and half of the remaining spiced sugar.
+Beginning at the wide end, roll the outer edge toward the other edge into a log.

 Transfer to a prepared baking sheet and pop into your freezer until completely firm, or about 30 minutes.
 Then repeat with the remaining dough, apricot jam, toasted walnuts, and remaining spiced sugar.